nmdickson/GCfit/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^

-When analyzing multiple runs (for a single or many different clusters), the :class:`fitter.analysis.RunCollection` class allows for easy interaction with, and comparison of, all runs at the same time.
+When analyzing multiple runs (for a single or many different clusters), the :class:`gcfit.analysis.RunCollection` class allows for easy interaction with, and comparison of, all runs at the same time.

 .. code-block:: python